 This morning, join your fellow tour participants and 15,000 others for the Tour de L’Île.
 This annual ride is a festive event that follows different routes through the Montréal on streets closed to vehicular traffic for this event.
-The route is often lined with bystanders who cheer for cyclists young and old, slow and fast, those dressed in costume, and those who are not.
 Following the conclusion of the ride, the group will be transported back to Burlington, Vermont.

 Located in downtown Burlington near the shores of Lake Champlain, this boutique hotel also features a popular bar and restaurant.Lodging Website